US consumer prices outpace forecast as inflation dogs economy

 While wages have strengthened in recent months, higher consumer prices are eroding Americans' buying power.

-Inflation-adjusted average hourly earnings rose 0.2 per cent in September from a month earlier, but are down 0.8 per cent from a year ago, separate data showed on Wednesday.
+Inflation-adjusted average hourly earnings rose 0.2 per cent in September from a month earlier, but are down 0.8 per cent from a year ago, separate data showed yesterday.

-To help offset higher prices, more than 64 million American retirees collecting Social Security benefits will see a 5.9 per cent increase in their monthly payments in 2022, the Social Security Administration said on Wednesday.
+To help offset higher prices, more than 64 million American retirees collecting Social Security benefits will see a 5.9 per cent increase in their monthly payments next year, the Social Security Administration said yesterday.

-"Come January, beneficiaries can expect to see one of the largest increases in monthly benefits not only in their time on the programme, but in the programme's past 40 years," said Mr Jason Fichtner, chief economist at the Bipartisan Policy Centre.